10 Things To Know About The Help To Buy Scheme

 But what we often find with the introduction of new government home buying schemes, is that there can be a lack of clarity– especially if you are new to the market.

-To help explain all about Help to Buy, Samantha Bickford, Managing Director at The Mortgage Girl, has provided her insight into the new Help to Buy scheme and what to look for.
+To help explain all about Help to Buy, The Mortgage Girl, has provided their insight into the new Help to Buy scheme and what to look for.

 What is the Help to Buy Scheme?

 Help to Buy is a government scheme launched over 5 years ago to help those struggling to buy a house get on the ladder.
 Back in 2013, the UK was facing a housing shortage with the majority of first-time buyers priced out of the market.

 The Government addressed this issue with Help to Buy for new build properties only.
 With the emphasis being on the builders and contractors to take up the scheme, build more houses and get those struggling to raise the deposit they need, onto the property ladder.

 The new scheme launched in April 2021 will make Help to Buy only open to first-time buyers and the government plans to end the scheme completely by 2023, meaning there are only about 2.5 years left of Help to Buy!